 Admissions & Records Office Phone: 510.723.6700 Location: Building 700, 1st Floor, Lobby Email: ccarcom@chabotcollege.edu Website: www.chabotcollege.edu/admissions DROPPING CLASSES Students are responsible for dropping or withdrawing from classes.
 Failure to follow the withdrawal procedures may result in a grade of "F" or "NP."
 Students who drop before the drop with No Grade of Record (NGR) due date will not have a grade appear on their transcript.
-Use CLASS-Web to drop any classes.
+Use MyPortal to drop any classes.
 If a class is canceled or a drop occurs before the drop with NGR due date, the student may apply for a refund through the Admissions & Records Office.
 CLASS WITHDRAWAL Students are responsible for dropping or withdrawing from classes.
-Use CLASS-Web to withdraw from classes prior to the "W" due date.
+Use MyPortal to withdraw from classes prior to the "W" due date.
 "W" grades are subject to all fees and/or tuition.
 "W" grades do not affect students' GPA.
 Excess "W" notations, however, may result in poor progress or dismissal status and may affect financial aid, athletic eligibility, veterans education benefits or priority registration.
 Note: Instructors have the option of dropping students who (a) do not attend either of the first two class meetings or (b) have excessive absences (four consecutive or six cumulative instructional periods).
 COMMON REGISTRATION ERROR MESSAGES ERROR EXPLANATION EXCESS UNITS Students are eligible to take up to 18 units.
-If a student wishes to take more than 18 units he/she must consult with a Counselor.
+If a student wishes to take more than 18 units they must consult with a Counselor.
 CLASS OVERLAP If a class overlaps with another class, the student must request a Class Overlap form at the Admissions & Records Office.
 The form must be completely filled out by the instructor and signed off by the Dean.
 The student must then return the completed form to the Admissions & Records Office (ccarcom@chabotcollege.edu).
 REPEAT LIMIT EXCEEDED The student must consult with the Counseling Division.
-(Refer to page 18 for more information.)
-PREREQUISITE NOT MET The student must consult with the Counseling Division.
-(Refer to page 18 for more information.)
-MAJOR RESTRICTION The specific class CRN you selected is designated for students in that special program (PACE, Puente, Umoja, etc.).
+(Refer to page 19 for more information.)
+PREREQUISITE NOT MET , MAJOR RESTRICTION The specific class CRN you selected is designated for students in that special program (PACE, Puente, Umoja, etc.).
 Students who are not in a special program should either apply to the program or register for a different class section.
-CHECK CLASS DROP, PASS/NO PASS, AND WITHDRAW DUE DATES - Log into CLASS-Web. - 2.
+CHECK CLASS DROP, PASS/NO PASS, AND WITHDRAW DUE DATES - 1.
+Log into MyPortal. - 2.
 Select the Student Services tab. - 3.
 Click the Registration link. - 4.
 Click the Check class deadlines link. - 5.
 Enter the CRN.